argonic/compute/README.md

     })
     .compute(`return float($input);`)
     .inputs({ input })
-    .run("cpu"); // would return a Float32Array with the same values from input
+    .run(); // would return a Float32Array with the same values from input
 ```

 ### Input interpolates